ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 That tells me a story!
 But how could we do that?

 We already learned about `grunt.config`.
-And believe it or not, you can use it multiple time in a single external file!
+And believe it or not, you can use it multiple time in a single external file to configure multiple tasks at once!

 Lets see how it works: